josephharfouch/athanor-server/src/main/paradox/user/build_product.md

          [warn] there was one feature warning; re-run with -feature for details [warn] three warnings found
          [success] Total time: 7 s, completed Oct 19, 2017 12:13:14 PM

+    The athanor jar library which is a dependency of this project should be fetched automatically by the sbt compile step.
+If you get the following error , it means the dependency has not been resolved.
+In this case try issuing sbt update, or deleting the staging area (By default HOME_DIRECTORY/.sbt/0.13/staging):

+         HOME_DIR/athanor-server/src/main/scala/au/edu/utscic/athanorserver/athanor/Athanor.scala:25: not found: type JAtanor
+         [error]   lazy val athanor = new JAtanor